TBST/test/README.txt

 This is Ben’s update

-and this is a mother line of information
+and this is a mother line of replaced